The Accidental Free Market: Why College Sports are the Most Honest Leagues in America

 1. The European Model (yes, European)

-In this scenario, we stop pretending college sports are an American “pro” derivative and realize they are more like the English Premier League.
-There are no caps.
+We stop pretending and realize college sports are like the English Premier League.
+No caps.
 Small schools become “selling clubs.”
 Power programs become global brands.
-Competitive balance isn’t enforced by a rulebook, but by the size of your community’s wallet.
-It’s unequal, but it is the most honest market in the world and there really is nothing more American than something like relegation.
+It is unequal, but it is the most honest market in the world.
+And really, there is nothing more American than the threat of relegation.

 2. The Institutionalized Cartel (captured, again)

-This is what most traditionalists are praying for, sadly.
-Schools eventually admit athletes are employees.
-They form a massive Collective Bargaining Agreement (CBA).
-They trade salaries and health insurance for caps and restrictions.
-The market gets “tamed,” the “chaos” ends, and we go back to the comfortable, supply-restricted stability of a managed labor cartel.
-Money gets funneled and siphoned.
-Fewer athletes get paid.
+This is what the traditionalists are praying for.
+Schools admit athletes are employees and form a massive Collective Bargaining Agreement.
+They trade salaries for caps and restrictions.
+The market gets “tamed,” the “chaos” ends, and we go back to the supply-restricted stability of a managed labor cartel.
+Grotesque.

 3. The Great Decoupling (for the PE guys)

 The “University” brand becomes a licensing play.
-The teams operate as private professional entities that happen to wear the school colors and rent the stadium on Saturdays.
-This ends the “student-athlete” charade entirely.
-It protects the university’s tax status but likely severs the last remaining threads of the “civic commons” that make college sports special.
-Non-revenue sports all but die.
-This is PE’s dream.
-And PE ruins everything, right?
+Teams operate as private professional entities that wear the school colors and rent the stadium on Saturdays.
+This ends the “student-athlete” charade, but it likely severs the civic threads that make college sports special.
+It’s a Private Equity dream.
+And we know what PE does to things we love.

 Final Thought: The Protectionism Trap

-College sports have quite the conundrum here.
-They’ve revealed that the “stability” we craved was actually built on the backs of suppressed labor.
-As legacy professional sports become more centralized, capped, and financially engineered, college sports are becoming the most authentic expression of competition we have left.
-I hope they can make some minor tweaks to improve the system without restricting opportunities for athletes.
-If they do it right, it ends up being a bigger threat to legacy pro leagues than people think.
+College sports have revealed that the “stability” we craved was built on the backs of suppressed labor.
+As legacy professional sports become more financially engineered, college sports are becoming more authentic.
+If they can make minor tweaks without restricting opportunity, they will become a bigger threat to the NFL and NBA than anyone realizes.